 Crash data for the relevant section of the City West Link was obtained from Transport for NSW and used to assess the crash history in proximity to the subject site.
 The most recent five years of crash data at the time of the data request was for 2016-2020.
 Crashes involving vehicles travelling in the direction of and in view of the site were used for the assessment.
-The viewing area of the proposed digital sign is from approximately 230m east along the City West Link.
-Zero crashes were reported within this viewable area.
-As such, the proposed sign would be in a very low crash risk location.
+The viewing area of the proposed digital sign is from approximately 160m west along the City West Link.